farlee2121/DevEssentialsBlog/content/draft/2022-10-02-SOLID-vs-SPNC.md

 ## Conclusion

 I think scope, proximity, naming, and consistency (SPNC) is a valuable set of principles.
-It collects key concepts I've heard repeated across many sources into a focused set.
+It collects key construction concepts I've heard repeated across many sources into a focused set.
 It covers common development activities not covered by SOLID (or other principle sets).
 Even better, SOLID and SPNC clarify each other.